Breathing Problems Solved

 The paper was published in the book "Buteyko method.
 Its application in medical practice", ed. by K. P. Buteyko, 2nd ed., 1991, Titul, Odessa, USSR [in Russian].

 To run the Buteyko breathing method sessions with children is a kind of professional test on how well one knows the Buteyko method as doctor-practitioner and also it is a serious exam for parents.
 This is creative and exciting work, promising even with very ill children.
-They have a strong capacity to acquire new information, their bodies contain less poisons and toxins, their compensatory body function is not completely destroyed, metabolism is flexible and the ability to regenerate is high.
-Working with children means to care about our future generations as they will later become parents themselves.

-Unlike adults, children are not familiar with popular medical views.
-They are more instinctive, their inborn reflexes are correct, and that explains why alternative medicine notions are more in tune with children's needs and wishes.
-Children do not want to cough phlegm out but they are forced to do that.
-Many of them do not want to drink after meals, and they do not like sandwiches.
 They prefer natural vegetables to salads, but gradually get trained to eat them.
-I have never met children who don't cry in the doctor's office or while some tests are taken.
+I have never met children who don’t cry in the doctor’s office or while some tests are taken.
 But they are very happy with non-medicinal treatment especially when some physical or water activities are included.

-A doctor working with children has to be able to give them a clear and easy to understand explanation of the theory and practice of the Buteyko breathing method, or that which is causing the disease and how they can become free of it.
-Don't convert your teaching method into cliché and stereotypes.
+A doctor working with children for Mouth Respiration has to be able to give them a clear and easy to understand explanation of the theory and practice of the Buteyko breathing method, or that which is causing the disease and how they can become free of it.

 Make it different for each individual!